-It’s easy to say “I have four months to do that, I’ll do it later.”
+It’s easy to say, “I have four months to do that: I’ll do it later.”
 But the time goes by quickly.
 I made the mistake of saving a few major things for the last minute, and with only a few days left, including finals, it’s going to be hard to get everything done.
 If you need some help getting started, we found the best guidebooks to be those by Rick Steves.
 His walking tours are genius, and he’ll help you get the most out of your time and money.

 Every culture has a unique cuisine so be sure to learn a few tricks to take back with you!
-Local markets are a great resource for seeing how food is reflected in a culture, and they often have foods for you to try that you may not normally order.
+Local markets are a great resource for seeing how food is reflected in a culture, and they often have foods for you to try that you might not normally order.

-It will force you to pack lightly (see Amanda Pouchot’s packing tips).
+It will force you to pack light (see Amanda Pouchot’s packing tips).
 Old cities with cobblestone streets are also not the best for wheeling around suitcases, and if you’re late for a train or your flight, you’ll be glad you can easily run to catch it.

-This is how you find the hidden gems not overrun by tourists, but rather the locals who know the good spots.
+This is how you find the hidden gems not overrun by tourists: talk to the locals, who know the good spots.
 These places will become some of your favorite, as you truly see a city when you get lost in it.
 I frequently returned to my spot in Florence.

 Locals will appreciate your effort over perfection.
 If you’re applying these tips toward your hometown, sign up for a language partner through your local university.
 Who doesn’t want to be bilingual?

-You’ll get a real feel for the culture and may even become friends with a few along the way.
+You’ll get a real feel for the culture and may even become friends with a few people along the way.
 Language partners are a great resource for finding the right places.

-7. If possible, live with a host family.
-You will be immersed in the culture and see how families live, and you will see a huge improvement in your language skills.
-Warning: you will not be comfortable at all times, but that’s okay.
-You will leave with a much stronger appreciation for what you have back home, as well as new relationships you will forever value.
+You’ll be immersed in the culture and see how families live, and you’ll see a huge improvement in your language skills.
+Warning: You will not be comfortable at all times, but that’s okay.
+You will leave with a much stronger appreciation for what you have back home, and new relationships you’ll forever value.

 Internships not only provide great experience, but a lot of them are just plain cool.
 My tour of Palazzo Vecchio, the town hall here in Florence, was led by one of my fellow classmates.
 It was one of my favorite tours here in Italy, and I learned a lot during the process.

 This may seem obvious, but it’s something that a lot of people plan on doing and only stick with for a week or two.
-If it’s not your thing, you don’t need to write a page about your daily life (although this can be therapeutic).
-Try starting small by keeping track of where you go, restaurants, anything you would want to recommend to someone else.
+If it’s not your thing, you don’t need to write a page about your daily life–although this can be therapeutic.
+Try starting small by keeping track of where you go, the restaurants you loved, anything you would want to recommend to someone else.
 Even in bullet point form, it will help when a friend asks you for recommendations.